hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Going Live Checklist/README.md

 ## Pointing to Live in Construct 2

-Pointing to Live in Construct 2 is very straightforward.
+Pointing to Live in Construct 2 is straightforward.
 Simply replace the *InitPreview* action with the *InitLive* action wherever you have initialized GameSparks.
 Make sure that your API Key and Secret are correct!

 ![](img/Checklist/4.png)